This site contains affiliate links to products. As an Amazon Associate, I earn from qualifying purchases

 Yes, you can.
 Please read and follow the instructions on the product before applying numbing cream.

-As a professional waxer with over 11 years of experience, I am often asked, what the best numbing cream for waxing is?
+As a professional waxer with over 15 years of experience, I am often asked the best numbing cream for waxing.

 There are a variety of numbing creams, sprays, and gels out there, so how did I compare all of them?

-Effectiveness: I only chose to look at products with 4% lidocaine or higher.
-Anything less than that is not really gonna do anything.
+•Effectiveness: I only chose to look at products with 4% lidocaine or higher.
+Anything less than that is not going to do anything.

-Ratings: This is a hard one since the person has to use it properly in order to be effective.
+•Ratings: This is a hard one since the person has to use it properly to be effective.
 Also, everyone’s pain tolerance is different.
-And people with coarser, thicker or more hair or first time waxers will experience more pain than others.
+And people with coarser, thicker or more hair or first-time waxers will experience more pain than others.